kennyfraser/wp-sync-test/_pages/auto-command-line.md

 **Tip:** If something goes wrong and you want to rerun your setup, use these cluster [cleanup instructions][3].

-**Prerequisites**

-*   A `genconf/config.yaml` file that is optimized for automatic distribution of DCOS across your nodes with SSH.

 To install DCOS:

 1. From the `dcos` directory, run the DCOS installer shell script on your bootstrapping master nodes to generate a customized DCOS build.
 The setup script extracts a Docker container that uses the generic DCOS install files to create customized DCOS build files for your cluster.
 The build files are output to `./genconf/serve/`.